dungeon-revealer/dungeon-revealer/README.md

 To clear areas of the map, click and draw on the map.
 You can switch the brush mode by clicking the "Reveal" or "Shroud" button.
 Alternatively, you can select an area to clear or shroud by clicking the "Select Area" button.
 Whenever the game master clears some of the fog of war from the map and it is ready to share with the players, they will click "Send" and the revealed areas of the map will appear in the players' browsers.
 What appears as a shadow to the DM will appear as pure blackness to players, thus only revealing the cleared sections of the map to them.
 The "Mark" button will display a circle for a period of time to indicate a point of interest.

-To switch to a different map, click "Change map", and then select one of the maps you have already uploaded and click "Load".
+To switch to a different map, click "Map Library", and then select one of the maps you have already uploaded and click "Load".
 The "LIVE" indicator in the lower right indicates if the map currently on the dungeon master page is being presented on the player page. the "Stop Sharing" button will blank the player page in preparation for a new map to be loaded.

 #### Players